Largest cricket complex in America coming to Houston

 The complex will be located at the interchange of 290 and Liendo Parkway.
 It originally started with Wolff Companies forming the 68-acre Liendo Park.
 Ahmed then added 16 acres himself.

 Ahmed has lived in Houston since 2007 and is passionate about cricket.
-He learned it in his hometown of Pakistan and currently plays for GACCI in the Houston Cricket League.
+He learned it in Pakistan, where he's from, and currently plays for GACCI in the Houston Cricket League.

 It will be a "one of a kind" complex, Ahmed said.